SethHWeidman/ai_computing/README.md

 window attention (SWA) demo with a KV cache.
 It shows how to enforce both causal masking and a fixed-size local attention window (`sliding_window_size`) during cached generation.
 See `LLMs-from-scratch/ch04/06_swa/README.md` for background and memory-savings context.

+### MoE + KV cache reference

+The script `LLMs-from-scratch/ch04/07_moe/moe_index_add_demo.py` is a small standalone demo showing how MoE expert outputs can be accumulated back into a shared per-token output buffer via `index_add_` when a token receives contributions from multiple experts.